Environmental Protection Agency (EPA).Start Printed Page 66344

 Catherine L. Magliocchetti, (215) 814-2174, or by e-mail at email@example.com.End Further Info End Preamble Start Supplemental Information

 i.
 E-mail.
-Comments may be sent by electronic mail (e-mail) to email@example.com, attention DE056-1038.
-EPA's e-mail system is not Start Printed Page 66389an “anonymous access” system.
+Comments may be sent by electronic mail (e-mail) to firstname.lastname@example.org, attention DE059-1038.
+EPA's e-mail system is not an “anonymous access” system.
 If you send an e-mail comment directly without going through Regulations.gov, EPA's e-mail system automatically captures your e-mail address.
 E-mail addresses that are automatically captured by EPA's e-mail system are included as part of the comment that is placed in the official public docket.

 ii.
 Regulations.gov.
 Your use of Regulation.gov is an alternative method of submitting electronic comments to EPA.
 Go directly to http://www.regulations.gov, then select “Environmental Protection Agency” at the top of the page and use the “go” button.
 The list of current EPA actions available for comment will be listed.
 Please follow the online instructions for submitting comments.
 The system is an “anonymous access” system, which means EPA will not know your identity, e-mail address, or other contact information unless you provide it in the body of your comment.